Automotive industry in Malaysia: Proton

-Automobile production plants in Malaysia

-Proton

 National car company Proton currently operates three manufacturing plants in Malaysia, with a combined maximum annual capacity of 360,000 units.
 The original Proton plant in Shah Alam was built in 1985, and was later complemented by the smaller MVF plant in 2000.
 The third Proton factory near Tanjung Malim commenced operations in 2004, and was built as part of the Proton City project.
 Perusahaan Otomobil Nasional (PONSB) handles operations at both plants in Shah Alam, while Proton Tanjung Malim (PTMSB) operates the plant at Proton City.

 Proton's first plant commenced operations in mid-1985, with the first unit being a Proton Saga 1.3L saloon.
 Initially, Proton had assembled the Saga with complete-knock down (CKD) kits, engines and components which were imported from Mitsubishi's facilities in Japan.
 Local content in the 1985 Proton Saga stood at 18%, with just 13 local components.
-By mid-1989, local content had risen to 69%, with over 453 Proton-manufactured components and a further 356 locally-sourced parts from 56 local vendors.
+By mid-1989, local content had risen to 69%, with over 453 Proton-manufactured components and a further 356 locally sourced parts from 56 local vendors.
 In June 1989, Proton commenced engine assembly at their dedicated Engine and Transmission Factory.
 The Proton plant became a symbol of national industrialisation, and was subsequently commemorated on the RM100 banknote in 1998.

 Construction of the Medium Volume Factory (MVF) was completed in 2000.
 The MVF plant was built adjacent to the original Proton factory, and produced the Proton Waja upon its debut.
 The MVF plant was built at a cost of RM400 million, and accommodated modern assembly practices like modular assembly and Automatic Line Control (ALC).

 Construction of an all-new Proton factory commenced in 1996 near Tanjung Malim, in anticipation of increasing sales of Proton cars in the near future.
 However, its construction was deferred in late 1997 as a result of the Asian financial crisis.
 Construction resumed in January 2001, and was completed in 2003, and the plant's first Proton GEN•2 models rolled-off the production line in early 2004.
 Proton's Tanjung Malim complex is five times larger than their Shah Alam complex, and was built at a cost of RM1.8 billion.
 At its debut in 2004, the Tanjung Malim plant employed 2,000 workers, featured 180 robots, and had a 60% automation rate.
 It was billed as the most advanced automobile factory in the Asia-Pacific region, outside Japan and Korea.

 Proton was originally owned in majority by HICOM with minority stakes being held by Mitsubishi Group members.
 By 2005, Mitsubishi had divested their stake in Proton to Khazanah Nasional, and in 2012, Proton was fully acquired by DRB-HICOM.
 In 2017, DRB-HICOM sold a 49.9% stake in Proton to Geely.